 I bet you thought that when you went into business for yourself you would never have to answer to anyone.
 That is simply not true.
 There is a reason larger companies have a board of directors or some sort of management – the business needs structure and accountability.
 There has to be a person, or group of people, to be there to nudge you in the right direction when you are not accomplishing the projects that should be your main focus.
-Most recently, it was the ALL the people at this conference.
-The presenter, as well as my peers.
-Pushing me out of my comfort zone and forcing me to look in the mirror.

 But how does one go about creating an accountability plan or finding an accountability partner?
 However you decide to set it up your accountability plan, you will want to focus on some key elements:

 - Choose someone or a few people who are not afraid to tell you the truth – no matter how painful.

 - Book at the very least a monthly accountability session with them.